Code-Institute-Submissions/Willdeakin-Milestone-Project-4/README.md

 This project requires back-end technologies, so for the deployment I used [Heroku](https://www.heroku.com/), a cloud platform where users can host their projects.
 For the purpose of this project the free version was suitable.
 A PostgreSQL database was selected from free Heroku addons.
 For hosting of static files and media files I used an AWS S3 bucket on a free plan.
+During most of development, all media and static files were stored in the github repository and the database used was the sqlite3 database which is installed with django.

 Heroku setup:
 - I created a new app by clicking on *New* and then *Create new app*